 Sets the Program Counter directly to the selected statement or instruction without executing any code.
 This menu command is only available when you are using the debugger.
-For more information, see the C-SPY® Debugging Guide.
+For more information, see the C-SPY® Debugging Guide for AVR32.

-Quick Watch
+Ouick Watch

-Opens the Quick Watch window, see the C-SPY® Debugging Guide.
+Opens the Quick Watch window, see the C-SPY® Debugging Guide for AVR32.
 This menu command is only available when you are using the debugger.